-Here are the answers to the first volume of Monsoon Name Riddles.
+Here are the answers to the first volume of Aurora Name Riddles.

 Click above and print the five-piece fish puzzle.
 Last year, students thought the faint box was supposed to be cut out, which made the three-piece puzzle a five-piece one.
 Make a fish, another animal, or any other cool design.